Frequently Asked Questions

 As of this writing, the market is moving incredibly fast with homes going under contract within days, weeks, even hours.
 But this is not typically the case.
 Once you figure in 45-60 days between pending and the actual close date, your home may sell as quickly as two months after you place it on the market.
 Depending on local market factors and your price point, some homes will sell quicker than others but planning for 1 to 2 months from listing to closing will help alleviate stress.

-Why is the Zillow estimate and the realtors estimate different?
+Why are the Zillow estimate and the realtor's estimates different?

 As with any online valuation tool, Zillow doesn't take into account certain factors that may affect the value of a home.
 While Zillow has improved its algorithm to create its Zestimates in recent years, there are still issues with its accuracy.
 We perform what's called a Comparative Market Analysis on your home that's a more accurate representation of a home's value.
 Because we're experts in the Charleston area real estate market, our reports are much more detailed.
 We're also much more familiar with what the market will bear from working closely with both buyers and sellers in multiple transactions.

-What is the difference between market value and assessed value of a home?
+What is the difference between market value and the assessed value of a home?

 Fair market value is an agreed-upon price between a buyer and seller.
 A property's assessed value is given by a public tax assessor which, for taxation purposes, is usually done yearly.
 It's not uncommon to have a difference between market value and assessed value.
 This can be a good and bad thing for a homeowner.
 If the assessed value increases, so do their yearly taxes.
 In contrast, that increase can help increase its market value.